Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Additional qualitative and quantitative results relegated from Section

 \paragraph{Additional qualitative results for orthogonal shift}

 The following figures show the positive relationship between suffix transferability and both the orthogonal shift and suffix push features for Vicuna (Figure \ref{fig:suffix_push_vicuna}), Llama 2 (Figure \ref{fig:suffix_push_llama2}), and Llama 3.2 (Figure \ref{fig:suffix_push_llama3}).
 The main text includes a similar figure for Qwen (see Figure \ref{fig:refusal_push_orthogonal_shift_qwen}).
 For all models we observe a similar trend of higher suffix push and higher orthogonal shift being correlated with suffix transferability, albeit with less strong signal for the Llama models.
 This is because there are less examples of successful transfers in general.
-The figures for Vicuna and Llama 2 are less dense, given that there is only one suffix per prompt.

 \paragraph{Additional results for the analysis of joint effects in Section \ref{sec:joint}}